-The Group monitors capital including share capital, retained earnings and reserves and the cash and cash equivalents presented in the consolidated statement of financial position.
+The Group monitors capital including share capital, retained earnings and reserves and the cash and cash equivalents and short-term investments presented in the consolidated statement of financial position.
 The Group has no debt.
 The key objective of the Group when managing its capital is to safeguard its ability to continue as a going concern, so that the Group can sustain the future development of the research and development activities being performed by the Group.

-18. CRITICAL ACCOUNTING ESTIMATES AND ASSUMPTIONS
+19. CRITICAL ACCOUNTING ESTIMATES AND ASSUMPTIONS